kmetzelaar/GettingAndCleaningData/codebook.md

 * Merge `activity_name` with `bindedSubjectActivityAndData` using  `activity_number` from each data frame as the key.
 * Merged data frame is call `mergedData`.
 * Subset `mergedData` to contain only the `std` and `mean` feature columns.
-* Use `aggregate` command, which computes summary statistics of data subsets, to calculate the mean along subject + activity
+* Use `aggregate` command, which computes summary statistics of data subsets, to calculate the mean along subject plus activity

 ## Overall Data Set
 ### Key columns
 Column name         | Description